tobydriscoll/udmath351/notes/frontmatter.md

 # Applied Math for Engineers

-These are notes on MATH 305 at UD by Toby Driscoll.
-All rights reserved.
+These are notes on MATH 351 at UD by Toby Driscoll.
+Copyrighted, all rights reserved.

-## Schedule for Spring 2021
+## Schedule for Fall 2021

 ### Linear Algebra